831.469.0345............................................................ webmaster@greenote.com

 Apex 460

-Dave Thomas in Vancouver swaped out the tube, some capacitors and the output transformer.
-It's a AKG C12 Clone.
-Lush- didn't get the Peluso Capsule but it still sounds great
+Dave Thomas in Vancouver swapped out the tube, some capacitors and the output transformer.
+Lush-I later installed an RK-12 Capsule.

 Polar Patterns: 9 polar patterns.